strapi/strapi/ROADMAP.md

 ***This is a living document, it describes what features we should implement in priority.***

-This document could be influence by community feedback, security issues, stability future needs, etc.
+This document could be influenced by the community feedback, security issues, stability, future needs, etc.

 # Origins and purposes